lucalves/lucalves/README.md

 - 🌱 I’m currently studying Kotlin, Swift and NodeJS.
 - 🛠 I’m working with React, React Native and Typescript.
-- 🤝 I'm currently sponsoring Homebrew and Callstack.
+- 🤝 I'm currently sponsoring Homebrew.
 - 📝 I have some articles published on [this repository](https://github.com/lucalves/articles).

 ## Goals